manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/CreationalDesign/CreationalDesign.md

 }
 ```

 In this example, the Document class is the abstract prototype that defines the interface for creating new documents.
 The Letter and Report classes are concrete prototypes that extend the Document class and provide their own implementation of the getText() method.
 The DocumentManager class is responsible for managing the prototypes and creating new documents based on existing prototypes.
-The Main class demonstrates how the application can create new Letter and Report objects by cloning the corresponding prototypes and modifying the recipient and author fields as needed.
+The com.manish.OOD.CreationalDesign.BuilderDesign.Pizza.Main class demonstrates how the application can create new Letter and Report objects by cloning the corresponding prototypes and modifying the recipient and author fields as needed.

 ### Registry Design Pattern: